curlycuckoo/ATM-System/README.md

 ##  Python Projects
-This is a ATM system in Chinese language environment.  it delivers basic ATM services deposit, withdraw, checking balances.
+### This is a ATM system designed for Chinese customers.
+It delivers basic ATM services such as deposit, withdraw, checking balances.
-Enjoy and have fun!
+### Enjoy and have fun!